Where to Start Reading The Bible? The Answer May Surprise You

 For the really short books, I am going to challenge you to read it in its entirety over and over for 30 days.
 By day 30 you will realize how much more clarity and understanding you have garnered from reading the same chapters repeated.
 Plus shocker, how much of it you actually remember.
 Who knows, it just might turn into your new favorite way to read the Bible.

 There’s no question that reading the Bible is important.
-But sometimes it can be difficult to know where to start, or how to read it daily.
+But sometimes it can be challenging to read it daily.
 Here are a few tips to help you get started.

 1. Make it Part of Your Morning or Night Routine